Outer-Wilds-New-Horizons/new-horizons/README.md

 - Implement custom translatable writing
 - Implement constant gravity volumes (technically done)
 - Destroy planets that fall into a star
-- Make a template Unity project to use with NH, including all game scripts recovered using UtinyRipper to make AssetBundle creation easier
+- Make a template Unity project to use with NH, including all game scripts recovered using UtinyRipper to make AssetBundle creation easier (done)

 ## How to create your own planets using configs